0xliberta/0xliberta.github.io/_posts/2023-1-26-rasta-labs-review.md

 We can use different ways to do this task like Metasploit , SSH , Chiesl , sshutle , etc.
 Here is the [awoasme cheat sheet](https://www.hackingarticles.in/port-forwarding-tunnelling-cheatsheet/) for different methods of port forwarding

-- **Feed Back !**
+- **Feedback**

-In my opinion, this lab is very helpful for anyone who wants to learn some of the Red Team's techniques.
-As well as OSINT, phishing, and Active Directory attacks, one thing I noticed in the lab is that it sometimes tends to be CTF Style, so I recommend you search for the Flags everywhere.
+In my opinion, this lab is highly valuable for anyone looking to learn Red Team techniques.
+It covers several important areas, including OSINT, phishing, and Active Directory attacks.

+One thing I noticed is that some parts of the lab have a CTF-style approach, so I recommend searching carefully for flags and hidden clues throughout the environment.